jagprog5/dev-guide/README.md

 being interpreted by the shell.
  - calling the lib API avoids any CLI related quirks (don't forget the "--" arg!)

+Shell scripts are _generally the wrong tool for the job_.
+It _is possible_ to write a shell program of equal quality to other methods, just the same way that hand written assembly could be written with equal quality.
+Theoretically yes, but practically no.

 # Effort Matching

 If something is taking significantly more effort that it should, then it's